should you set up your home gym in your garage? here's what you need to know

 Let me explain…

-But you can at home.
+But you can easily accomplish both of those things at home.

 This advice is for anyone who has ONE exercise video that they’ve been doing since 1985 and then regularly complains that working out at home is boring.